imRanDan/imRanDan/README.md

 I am a self-taught developer who has a strong passion for design, tech, photography, and artificial intelligence!
 .
-- 🔭 I’m currently working on building up my portfolio! (with some projects of my own interest, TheOdinProject, and freecodecamp!)
+- 🔭 Software Engineer on my journey to become a full stack developer
-- 👀 I’m interested
+- 👀 I’m interested in connecting with other developers and am seeking employment.
 - 🌱 I’m currently learning about Javascript, JQuery and Frameworks!
 - 💞️ I’m looking to collaborate on anything!
 Always looking to learn something new :)
 - 📫 How to reach me: dan.imran97@gmail.com